Disney Beats Forecasts As Streaming Struggles Improve - UrduPoint

 The entertainment giant reported a net income of $2.15 billion on revenue of $23.5 billion, about the same amount of money it brought in during the same quarter a year earlier.

-"Our strong performance this past quarter demonstrates we have turned the corner and entered a new era," Iger said.
+"Our strong performance this past quarter demonstrates we have turned the corner and entered a new era," Iger said on an earnings call.

 He added that Disney is focused on "building streaming into a profitable growth business, reinvigorating our film studios, and turbocharging growth in our parks and experiences."

-The platform would combine the sports offerings of the three networks in one product with content from the top US leagues and is planned to be launched later this year.
+The platform would combine the sports offerings of the three networks in one product, offering content from the top US leagues and is planned to be launched later this year.

 The product is targeted at 'cord-cutters' who prefer to subscribe to streaming services rather than traditional cable tv packages.